Exception.h File Reference

 }

 closes the database Connection regardless if an exception was thrown or not by the code in the TRY-block.
-The above example also demonstrate that FINALLY can be used without an exception handler, if an exception was thrown it will be rethrown after the control reaches the end of the finally block.
+The above example also demonstrates that FINALLY can be used without an exception handler, if an exception was thrown it will be rethrown after the control reaches the end of the finally block.
 Meaning that we can cleanup even if an exception was thrown and the exception will automatically propagate up the call stack afterwards.

 Finally, the RETURN statement, defined in this interface, must be used instead of C return statements inside a try-block.
 If any of the statements in a try block must do a return, they must do so with this macro instead of the usual C return statement.